peterbourgon/ff/README.md

 config file, from values in that file, as parsed by PlainParser.

 Unlike other flag packages, help/usage text is not automatically printed as a side effect of parse.
-Parse failures, including when the user requests help, are reported as parse errors.
-Callers are responsible for checking that error, and print help/usage text as appropriate.
+Instead, when a user requests help via e.g. -h or --help, it's reported as a parse error.
+Callers are always responsible for checking parse errors, and printing help/usage text as appropriate.

 ```go
 if errors.Is(err, ff.ErrHelp) {